Nomenclature

 Irrigation

 Supplemental irrigation for seed production fields may not be necessary.
-In irrigation trials at OSU MES that spanned 3 years (2013–2015), average seed yield of hoary tansyaster was greater but not significantly so in plots receiving 4 or 8 in (100–200 mm) of supplemental irrigation (Shock et al. 2017b).
-For seed crops at the IPMC where annual rainfall ranges from 8 to 12 in (200–305 mm), plants growing in weed barrier fabric were not provided supplemental irrigation (Tilley et al. 2014), but drill-seeded fields received 4 in (100 mm)of supplemental irrigation in late April and mid-May (Tilley 2015b).
-Seed yields from the two treatments were not compared.
+For seed crops at the IPMC where annual rainfall ranges from 8 to 12 in (200-305 mm), plants growing in weed barrier fabric were not provided supplemental irrigation (Tilley et al. 2014).
+In irrigation trials at OSU MES that spanned 3 years (2013-2015), average seed yield of hoary tansyaster was greater but not significantly so in plots receiving 4 or 8 in (100-200 mm) of supplemental irrigation (Shock et al. 2017b).
+Seed yield for hoary tansyaster did not respond to irrigation (Table 5).
+Plants produced most seed in their second year (Shock et al. 2019).

 Pest Management